 - We structure our pay to consist of both fixed (annual base salary) and variable compensation (annual non-equity and equity incentive awards and long-term equity incentive awards).
 We believe that the variable elements provide an appropriate percentage of overall compensation to motivate executives to focus on our performance, while the fixed element serves to provide an appropriate and fair compensation level that does not encourage executives to take unnecessary or excessive risks in achievement of goals. - Our compensation program balances short-term and long-term performance, and does not place inappropriate focus on achieving short-term results at the risk of long-term, sustained performance. - All incentive programs covering our Named Executive Officers, including the Management Incentive Plan and Equity Plan, are reviewed and approved by the Compensation Committee annually and typically include a threshold and target payment.
-The maximum payment for target level performance for the long-term equity incentive awards ensures that payments do not exceed a certain level, keeping our compensation mix within acceptable ranges and limiting excessive payments under any one element. - United has internal controls over the measurement and calculation of these performance metrics, which are designed to prevent manipulation of results by any employee, including the executives.
-Additionally, the Board monitors the performance metrics each quarter.
+The maximum payment is set at the target level of performance for the long-term equity incentive awards to ensure that payments do not exceed a certain level, keeping our compensation mix within acceptable ranges and limiting excessive payments under any one element. - United has internal controls over the measurement and calculation of these performance metrics, which are designed to prevent manipulation of results by any employee, including the executives.
+Additionally, the Board monitors the performance metrics each quarter. - The Compensation Committee has the discretion to modify any Management Incentive Plan payment, subject to the plan parameters, allowing it to consider the circumstances surrounding corporate and/or individual performance and adjust payments accordingly.

-- The Compensation Committee has the discretion to modify any Management Incentive Plan payment downward allowing it to consider the circumstances surrounding corporate and/or individual performance and adjust payments accordingly. - The incentive programs covering our Named Executive Officers, including the Management Incentive Plan and Equity Plan, may be adjusted by the Compensation Committee if it determines that such programs incentivize unnecessary risk in a manner that is likely to have a material adverse effect on United or that is beyond what United can identify and manage. - There are appropriate internal controls and oversight of the approval and processing of payments. - United's existing governance and organizational structure incorporates a substantial risk management component with oversight by the Board's Risk Committee as well as various committees of management. - Equity compensation consists of restricted stock units and stock options that vest over multiple years.
+- The incentive programs covering our Named Executive Officers, including the Management Incentive Plan and Equity Plan, may be adjusted by the Compensation Committee if it determines that such programs incentivize unnecessary risk in a manner that is likely to have a material adverse effect on United or that is beyond what United can identify and manage. - There are appropriate internal controls and oversight of the approval and processing of payments. - United's existing governance and organizational structure incorporates a substantial risk management component with oversight by the Board's Risk Committee as well as various committees of management. - Equity compensation consists of performance-based restricted stock units and time-based restricted stock units and stock options.
 These grants encourage executives to take a long-term perspective on overall corporate performance, which ultimately influences share price appreciation.
-Equity compensation helps to motivate long-term performance, balancing the cash incentives in place to motivate short-term performance. - Incentive compensation programs for lenders based on loan production volume have limited risks because all loans must be approved by credit underwriting personnel and, depending on the size of the loan or credit relationship, by executive management prior to being made and management has the ability to adjust bonus payments down based on the performance of the loan.
+Equity compensation helps to motivate long-term performance, balancing the cash incentives in place to motivate short-term performance. - In addition, other incentive compensation programs for lenders are generally based on loan production volumes, which have limited risks because all loans must be approved by credit underwriting personnel and, depending on the size of the loan or credit relationship, by executive management prior to being made and management has the ability to downwardly adjust bonus payments, including claw-back adjustments, based on the performance of the loan.